nutanixworkshops/filesbootcamp/files_deploy/files_deploy.rst

    .. figure:: images/1.png

-   For the purpose of saving time, the Files 3.5.2 package has already been uploaded to your cluster.
+   For the purpose of saving time, the Files has already been uploaded to your cluster.
 Files binaries can be downloaded directly through Prism or uploaded manually.

    .. figure:: images/2.png